SAML SSO authentication

 Complete the configurator prompts with the information you collected in Configuration prerequisites.

-When the configuration completes, open a browser and navigate to the ThoughtSpot login page.
-It should show the SSO option.
+After you configure the IdP, open a Web browser and go to the ThoughtSpot login page.
+It should now show the Single Sign On option.